organix/uFork/sponsor.md

 The Configuration state is consistent between Event dispatches.
-This can provide a stable checkpoint for persistence, suspension, migration, and restart.
+This can provide a stable checkpoint for persistence, suspension, migration, upgrade, and restart.

 ## Sponsor Life-Cycle